JMMP-Group/GO_coordination/meetings/minutes_14Feb2024.md

 2. [Post-meeting] Sam Hatfield (ECMWF) will present his work on the use of NEMO with mixed precision at the next meeting: 9th May.

-3. [Post-meeting] DS suggested we could add NWP forcing as another ensemble member: we will need to  choose a period when this would be useful.
-The atmospheric forcing ensemble that AM showed uses CORE2, DFS, JRA-55 and ERA5.
+3. [Post-meeting] DS suggested we could add NWP forcing as another ensemble member. **Action: We will need to  choose a period when this would be useful.
+The atmospheric forcing ensemble that AM showed uses CORE2, DFS, JRA-55 and ERA5.**

 4. [Post-meeting] Chris Wilson informed that Sarah Wakelin has been using river inputs from dataset derived from a catchment model and JRA55 for SE-NEMO.